johannesvollmer/signed-distance-field-rs/README.md

 On my machine, the distance field of an image with 4096 * 4096 (16 Megapixels) pixels can be computed in about 1.14 seconds.

+## Features
+In the process of computing the signed distance field, the algorithm constructs an image with each pixel containing the vectors which point to the nearest edge.
+This vector distance field is made available after computing the plain distance field and can be used for further processing.

 ## Getting Started

 ```rust